Use this page when you need the policy details behind DynamicWeb release planning, production deployment, and support coverage.

 Release cadence

-DynamicWeb works in two‑week sprints starting every other Wednesday.
-At the end of every second sprint—the last Tuesday of each month, except July—we cut a new minor version.
+DynamicWeb works in two-week sprints starting every other Wednesday.
+At the end of every second sprint, on the last Tuesday of each month except July and December, we cut a new minor version.

-- Bugs logged in a given sprint are targeted for resolution within that sprint or the next one.
-The maximum lead time is therefore 20 workdays / 28 calendar days.
+- Bugs logged in a given sprint are targeted for resolution within that sprint or the next one, with a maximum lead time of 20 workdays / 28 calendar days

 Release terminology